MadLittleMods/postcss-css-variables/README.md

 `post-css-variables` plays really nice with [`postcss-nested`](https://github.com/postcss/postcss-nested) in order to get a larger subset of CSS variables features. *See [Nested rules, Usage section](#nested-rules)*

-If you are using [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) previosly, we have a compatible feature set and more so you can switch over without having to refactor any of your code.
+If you are using [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties) previously, we have a compatible feature set and more so you can switch over without having to refactor any of your code.
 You can just start writing the new awesome stuff.

 # Why?